How to Find a Freelance Female Personal Trainer

 So, if your personal trainer has any certificates from these bodies, it’s a great sign.

-In addition, ask whether your trainer has any extra specialist qualifications, too.
-These could include injury rehabilitation experience, pre- or post-natal training qualifications, or training courses in any specialist equipment (such as kettlebells or swiss balls).
+In addition, ask whether your trainer has any extra specialist qualifications too.
+These could include injury rehabilitation experience, pre- or post-natal training qualifications, or training courses in any specialist equipment (such as kettlebells or Swiss balls).

 2. Ask freelance female personal trainers for nutritional advice